Yesterday, we went to Boston, DH and I. For his birthday, back in June, I bought him two tickets to a Red Sox game.

 When we got there, the weather was

 We still got pretty wet.
-Not much you can do when it is raining sideways.
+Not much you can do when it is raining sideways.just as predicted.
+Wet.
+We had a huge umbrella, we wore shoes, and not sandals.
+We had plastic rain ponchos ready.

 It turned out that it wasn't that far away at all, and getting in out of the weather was, well, priceless.